Samsung/tizen-docs/docs/application/web/guides/machine-learning/single.md

     var model = tizen.ml.single.openModel("documents/mobilenet_v1_1.0_224_quant.tflite", null, null, "ANY", "ANY", true);
     ```

-3. You can also provide parameters that will define framework and hardware for your model:
+3. You can also provide parameters that define the framework and hardware for your model:

     ```javascript
     var model = tizen.ml.single.openModel("documents/mobilenet_v1_1.0_224_quant.tflite", null, null, "TENSORFLOW_LITE", "ANY");
     ```

-4. Ensure to close `SingleShot` objects when you don't need them anymore:
+4. Ensure to close `SingleShot` objects when you do not need them anymore:

     ```javascript
     model.close()
     ```

-5. You can also open model asynchronously with `openModelAsync`.
-Doing so avoids blocking UI when opening big model file.
+5. You can also open the model asynchronously with `openModelAsync`.
+Doing so avoids blocking UI when opening the big model file:

     ```javascript
     function errorCallback(error)